 Finally, this blog post from space management software iOffice makes a prudent suggestion for facility managers: “It’s also good to know the basic principles of your state’s tort law, especially where premises liability, personal injury, and employment law are concerned.”

-The latest facility trends and technology
+5. Facility trends and technology

 For industrial companies, this new technology means smarter manufacturing processes, plenty of automation, and being able to control equipment remotely from internet-connected devices.